teuben/nemo/docs/source/crosswalk.rst

 ---------

-Comparing functionality in NEMO with like-wise programs in other packages can be helpful.
+Comparing functionality in NEMO with like-wise programs in other packages can be helpful for onboarding.
 Here are a few examples:

 .. list-table:: Comparing NEMO programs with those in other packages
    :header-rows: 1